scshitole/consul-testing4/README.md

   - This will create BIG-IP, consul, NGINX instances on AWS
   - This will also seed a `terraform.tfvars` file in the `as3` directory for use in the next step
   - It may take up to 5 minutes or after the run is complete for the environment to become ready.
-The URL for the BIG-IP UI is provided as part of the output.
-Verify you can reach the UI before proceeding.
+The URLs for the BIG-IP UI and the Consul server are defined in the Terraform output.
+Please verify you can reach the BIG-IP and Consul server before proceeding.

-### Configure BIG-IP
+### Configure BIG-IP using AS3

 Next we need to download and load AS3 rpm into BIG-IP, for AS3 documentation and download please refer to https://github.com/F5Networks/f5-appsvcs-extension  note :- this currently uses AS3 3.19.0 rpm image